arnabdas/yam-in/README.md

-# Swarm
+# Yam'in
 #### Chrome plugin for Yammer

-Swarm was built to increase employee engagement on Yammer by integrating the Yammer experience to the browser in the form of a plugin so they don't have to switch tabs to stay connected to the Enterprise network.
+Yam'in was built to increase employee engagement on Yammer by integrating the Yammer experience to the browser in the form of a plugin so they don't have to switch tabs to stay connected to the Enterprise network.

 ### Features
 - Threaded view of conversations